masterbatcoderman10/StyleGAN-on-CelebA/README.md

 The model training is conducted within the training_styleGAN.ipynb file.
 This file makes use of various functions and classes from the other classes in the project.

+In the `model_files` directory, the generator, and discriminator models at the end of 32x32 training are saved.
+These models can be used to get 32x32 images from the model.

 ## Model Training